mattjamesdev/minecraft-pregenerator/readme.md

     python3 script.py

-### Custom values

-If you want to enter custom values for the coordinates, teleport spacing, and teleport delay, you should also download `interface.py`.
-Make sure it is in the same directory as `script.py`, then run `interface.py`:

-    python3 interface.py

 ### IMPORTANT NOTE

 Once you answer `y` in the script, you will have 10 seconds to make Minecraft the active window before the script starts typing the commands!